Troy-Kettle/Troy-Kettle/README.md

 Machine learning architectures for the detection of clinical deterioration.
 Designing intelligent systems to replace existing clinical models and quantify patient risk.

 ### Technical Focus:
-Translational medical informatics, predictive modeling, and building interpretable algorithmic frameworks for complex tabular data.
+Translational medical informatics, predictive modeling, and building interpretable algorithmic frameworks for complex tabular data. <br>
+Proficient in high-performance Python and C++ development, with a strong foundation in R for statistical modeling and computational medicine.

 ### Interests:
 Theory -> Fuzzy Systems, Control Theory, Dynamical Systems, Probabilistic Modelling <br>